john-hewitt/model-editing-canonical-examples/README.md

   <img src="assets/header.png" width="550" title="hover text" alt=".">
 </p>

-## Learning from Canonical Examples
+## Model Editing with Canonical Examples
 This codebase provides the code and datasets for replicating the paper _Model Editing with Canonical Examples_.

 The goal of learning from canonical examples is to take as input simple examples of desirable or undesirable behaviors, and update a language model to behave better with respect to those examples in general without otherwise changing anything.